 Raygun is happy to announce an enhanced filtering option for Real User Monitoring.
-You can now add a selection of filters to your Raygun Real User Monitoring data so you can surface the most useful information.
+You can now add a selection of filters to your Real User Monitoring data so you can surface the most useful information.
 Sort through data faster and be reassured you address performance problems affecting your end users as quickly as possible.

-Filter data according to the following criteria
+You can now filter data according to the following criteria

-Filtering by anonymous user will help you ignore traffic from hackers and bots.
+Filtering by an anonymous user will help you ignore traffic from hackers and bots.
 Use this filter to check that your most important customers have the best possible experience by ignoring irrelevant traffic.

 Browser and Browser Version

 Browsers have fewer compatibility issues and more features than ever before, therefore performance can vary significantly for your end users.
-(If you’re unfamiliar with browser monitoring, read this article.)
-If you’d like to offer a more consistent customer experience across your most popular browsers, use this filter to drill down.
+(If you’re unfamiliar with browser monitoring, read this article If you’d like to offer a more consistent customer experience across your most popular browsers, use this filter to drill down.
 This screenshot shows the performance for Chrome version 57.0.2987:

 How are your applications performing for particular regions?
 The country code filter and Geo tab will help you identify which countries are having a slow average load time.
 You could also filter all other countries and drill down into the problems on each page: